 Related: Best cheap phones

-The Galaxy A70 is available from April 26 and it’s got a lot going for it: lovely big display, massive battery and nice extras like super fast charging and in-display fingerprint tech.
+The Galaxy A70 is available and it’s got a lot going for it: lovely big display, massive battery and nice extras like super fast charging and in-display fingerprint tech.
 Here’s hoping it’s as good to use for an extended period as it is for an hour.

 Unlike other sites, we thoroughly test every product we review.
 We use industry standard tests in order to compare features properly.
 We’ll always tell you what we find.
 We never, ever accept money to review a product.
 Tell us what you think - send your emails to the Editor.